Portugal–Spain football rivalry: UEFA Euro 2012

 Portugal faced Spain for the sixth time in a major tournament at UEFA Euro 2012 semi-finals.
 In early minutes of first half, Spain missed an scoring opportunity as Álvaro Arbeloa shot a half-cleared ball by Bruno Alves just above the crossbar.
 After a Portugal free-kick hit the wall, Spain started a counter-attack with Xavi passing the ball at the edge of the box, just to be hit above the crossbar by Andrés Iniesta.
 Halfway through first half Cristiano Ronaldo shot just waved past the Spanish goalkeeper Iker Casillas missing the goal by inches.
-In the 85th minute Portugal got two back-to-back freekicks as Ronaldo was fouled for the first one and second for handball which happened as Ronaldo hit the first freekick at the wall, the second freekick went above the bar, as the 90 minutes ended with a 0-0 scoreline.
+In the 85th minute Portugal got two back-to-back freekicks as Ronaldo was fouled for the first one and second for handball which happened as Ronaldo hit the first freekick at the wall, the second freekick went above the bar, as the 90 minutes ended 0–0.
 At 95th minute Portuguese keeper Rui Patrício saved a shot from Iniesta as he fired in a cross in the six yard box.
-As extra-time ended 0-0, the penalty shootout started, Spain went out victorious as Cristiano Ronaldo didn't take a penalty after Xabi Alonso saw Patrício saving his first penalty.
+As the extra time also ended 0-0, the penalty shoot-out commenced, Spain went out victorious as Cristiano Ronaldo did not take a penalty after Xabi Alonso saw Patrício saving his first penalty.
 After the match Portuguese coach Paulo Bento said: "We had this order.
 Ronaldo was fifth."

 2018 FIFA World Cup

-Spain faced Portugal in the second match of Group B. Cristiano Ronaldo gave Portugal an early lead from the spot-kick in 4th minute of the match after deceiving Nacho inside the box.
+Spain faced Portugal in their opening match of Group B. Cristiano Ronaldo gave Portugal an early lead from the spot-kick in 4th minute of the match after deceiving Nacho inside the box.
 In the 24th minute, Diego Costa equalised for Spain after scoring past the Portuguese defence.
 Isco then saw his shot thumping against the post.
 Ronaldo gave Portugal lead once again in 44th minute after Spanish keeper David de Gea was unable to handle the shot.
 Costa once again equalised for Spanish side in the 55th minute.
 Nacho redeemed himself after scoring a superb half-volley from outside the box at 58th minute.
-Gerard Piqué brought down Ronaldo outside the box at 86th minute, Ronaldo scored the free kick to equalise the game at 3-3, earning his first-ever World Cup hat-trick.
+Gerard Piqué brought down Ronaldo outside the box at 86th minute, Ronaldo scored the free kick to equalise the game at 3–3, earning his first-ever World Cup hat-trick.

+2022–23 UEFA Nations League A

+Both teams were drawn together in Group 2 of the 2022–23 UEFA Nations League A. The first leg was played at Estadio Benito Villamarín on 2 June where the game ended 1–1, with Alvaro Morata of Spain and Ricardo Horta of Portugal scoring the goal in that match.
+The second leg was played at Estádio Municipal de Braga on 27 September in a game where both teams have to win to secure a spot in the 2023 UEFA Nations League Finals.
+Had the match ended in a draw, Portugal would have advanced.
+In the end, Spain won 1–0 on a winning goal scored by Morata late in the game in the 88th minute for their first win at a Portuguese ground in 19 years.